Automorphisms of fine curve graphs for nonorientable surfaces: Key propositions

+We also list the lemmas required for the key propositions.
+In this subsection, all propositions and lemmas except Lemma \ref{presv_two-sided} are taken from \cite[Section 2]{Long--Margalit--Pham--Verberne--Yao}, with the assumption of orientable surfaces changed to nonorientable surfaces.

 A {\it multicurve} is a finite collection of pairwise disjoint essential simple closed curves in $N$.
 A multicurve is {\it separating} if its complement has more than one component.
 We say that two curves $a$ and $b$ lie on the {\it same side} of a separating multicurve $m$ if they are disjoint from $m$ and lie in the same complementary component.
 We remark that a separating multicurve $m$ should contain at least one two-sided curve.
-In fact, if we cut a nonorientable surface $N$ of genus $g$ with $b$ boundary components along mutually disjoint $k$ one-sided curves, then the resulting surface is homeomorphic to a nonorientable surface $N'$ of genus $g-k$ with $b+k$ boundary components, which is connected.

 \begin{lemma}[cf. {\cite[Lemma 2.3]{Long--Margalit--Pham--Verberne--Yao}}] Let $N=N_{g}$ with $g\geq 3$.
 Then every automorphism $\alpha$ of $\mathcal{C}^{\dagger}(N)$ preserves: \begin{itemize} \item the set of separating curves in $\mathcal{C}^{\dagger}(N)$, and \item the set of separating multicurves in $\mathcal{C}^{\dagger}(N)$. \end{itemize} Moreover, $\alpha$ preserves the sides of separating multicurves, that is, $a$ and $b$ lie on the same side of a separating multicurve $m$ if and only if $\alpha(a)$ and $\alpha(b)$ lie on the same side of $\alpha(m)$. \end{lemma}